Image:

 Helping Today's Kids Grow Into Tomorrow's Adults

-One of the hardest parts about being a parent is preparing your children for when they leave home.
-Watch the video below to see Jordanna Flores, director of year-round programs at URJ Camp Newman, explain how sending your kids to camp can prepare them to be resilient and independent adults.
+Watch this video to learn how sending your kids to Jewish camp can prepare them to be resilient and independent adults.

 Here you'll find videos, activity guides, training programs, and book reviews for teaching your children social justice values, connecting them with the Jewish value of tikkun olam (repairing the world).